EdmundBenedict/lordcephei.github.io/pages/cl_general.md

                     render them internally consistent with each other.

     --fixpos[:tol=#] Adjust positions slightly, rendering them
                      as consistent as possible with the symmetry group.

-    --sfill=class   list tells the program to adjust the sphere sizes to space filling.
+    --sfill=class   List tells the program to adjust the sphere sizes to space filling.

                     *By default, ``class-list'' is a list of integers.